andreasmhallberg/readingnotes/Chejne, 1969. The Arabic Language.md

 - Unanimous agreement to adopt diacritization for all texts: 160

-  > There is nearly unanimous agreement that permanent vowels ought to be incorporated as an integral part of the [written] language [...]
-But paradoxically nothing has been done.
+  > There is nearly unanimous agreement that permanent vowels ought to be incorporated as an integral part of the language

 - Summarized Furayḥa's *Naḥw ʿarabiyya muyassara*.
 167-168